apache/nuttx/configs/zkit-arm-1769/README.txt

     CONFIG_ARMV7M_TOOLCHAIN_CODEREDL=y      : Code Red toolchain under Linux CONFIG_ARMV7M_TOOLCHAIN_ATOLLIC=y       : The Atollic toolchain

-  You may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

   NOTE: the CodeSourcery (for Windows), devkitARM, and Code Red (for Windoes) are Windows native toolchains.
 The CodeSourcey (for Linux), Code Red (for Linux) and NuttX buildroot toolchains are Cygwin and/or Linux native toolchains.
 There